-The X4283, X4285 combines four popular functions, Power-on Reset Control, Watchdog Timer, Supply Voltage Supervision, and Block Lock protect serial EEPROM memory in one package.
+The X4163, X4165 combines four popular functions, Power-on Reset Control, Watchdog Timer, Supply Voltage Supervision, and Serial EEPROM Memory in one package.
 This combination lowers system cost, reduces board space requirements, and increases reliability.

-Applying power to the device activates the power-on reset circuit which holds RESET/RESET active for a period of time.
+Applying power to the device activates the power on reset circuit which holds RESET/RESET active for a period of time.
 This allows the power supply and oscillator to stabilize before the processor can execute code.